 With the objective of shaping a benchmark which is up to date as a use case, well understood by everybody and poses significant technological challenges, the LDBC consortium decided to create the Social Network Benchmark, SNB, which is eventually going to include three workloads: the Interactive, the Business Intelligence and the Analytical.
 Those workloads are going to share a unique synthetic data generation tool that will mimic the data managed by real Social Networks.

-The SNB data generator created by LDBC is an evolution of the S3G2 data generator and can be found at the LDBC Github repository.
+The SNB data generator created by LDBC is an evolution of the S3G2 data generator.
 The data generator is unique because it generates data that contains realistic distributions and correlations among variables that were not taken into consideration before.
 It also allows generating large datasets because it uses a Hadoop based implementation to compute the complex data generated.
 The SNB data generator has already been used in different situations like the ACM SIGMOD programming contest 2014.

 The SNB presents the Interactive workload as first of a breed with the objective to resemble the queries that users may place to a Social Network portal.
 Those are a combination of read and write small queries that express the needs of a user who is interacting with her friends and connections through the Social Network.
 Queries like that explained above (Q12 in the workload) are examples that set up choke points like pattern recognition or full traversals.